-Mean TFP scores of different crops in the UAS Bangalore research jurisdiction is depicted in Table 3.
+The Mean TFP scores of different crops in the UAS Bangalore research jurisdiction is depicted in Table 3.
 The study conducted by Suresh and Chandrakanath (2015) revealed that TFP grew at the rate of 4.75 per cent per annum.
 During the same period, output index by 1.05 per cent per annum and input index decreased by 3.52 per cent per annum.
 In sub periods also the results are more revealing.
 The input index declined at the rate of 4.31 per cent per annum during period I, while output index increased at the rate of 1.81 per cent per annum.
 The TFP index increased at the rate of 5.72 per cent during period I. During, period II, the input index continued to decline at the rate of 5.34 per cent per annum, whereas output index increased marginally at the rate of 0.59 per cent per annum.
 The TFP index witnessed an impressive growth of 6.17 per cent per annum during period II.
 The improvement in total factor productivity is due to non-inputs such as rainfall, road length, markets, better management practices, research and extension efforts etc. The UAS, Bangalore has released a number of new improved varieties to increase productivity which were tolerant to drought.
 Hence, agricultural universities played a crucial role in growth of total factor productivity of ragi crop.
 The results are corroborated the findings of Ananth (2004), Kumar Praduman et.al (2004) and Thorat et al., (2006).

 The TFP index of redgram crop increased from 0.67 in 1991-92 to 1.24 in 2009-10 with usual fluctuations in growth.
 The steady increase in the contribution of technology in redgram production began in 2001, from which point, the TFP was more than unity, but still below 1.42.
 Thus, the contribution of non inputs in redgram became apparent and visible since 2001.
 It reached the pinnacle of 1.42 in 2008.
 This almost coincides with the release of BRG2 variety of redgram which was released in 2006.
 Considering the fluctuations in TFP for red gram in Karnataka, the coefficient of variation in TFP was 28.5 per cent with a mean TFP of 1.03, while for Ragi the coefficient of variation in TFP was 37.7 per cent with a mean TFP of 1.87.